ajb5206/AnimalShelter/README.md

 ## Description <a id="description"></a>

 Welcome to the Animal Shelter API.
 Add dogs and cats to the API, or check out the pre-seeded animals.
+Pagination is implemented by adding two PaginationModel files, one for cats and one for dogs.
+Each model includes properties about the total number of cats or dogs, amount of cats or dogs per page, pages, and more.
+Within the animal-specific controllers, pagination is implemented by adding more paramenters to the GET request.
+Within the GET request, the pagination properties are defined.
+By using some basic math, along with GetRange, results are paginated.

 ## Setup/Installation Requirements <a id="setup/install"></a>